ayellapragada/devlog/cmd/devlogd/README.md

 ### Hot Reload

-Some configuration changes can be applied without restart:
+Configuration changes are applied automatically without daemon restart:
-- Module enable/disable
-- Module configuration changes
-- Plugin enable/disable
+- Module and Plugin enable/disable
-- Plugin configuration changes
+- Module and Plugin configuration changes

 The daemon automatically detects config changes and:
-- Restarts affected modules
+- Restarts pollable modules (modules with background tasks)
 - Restarts affected plugins
 - Validates new configuration
 - Falls back to old config on errors
+- Non-polling modules have their config updated immediately

 ## Logging